Johns Hopkins HEAT Corps

 - Providing the JH HEAT Corps team with your regular availability for teaching courses

-- Dedicating a minimum of 8-10 hours per month as a volunteer
+- Dedicating a minimum of 4-8 hours per month as a volunteer, with a minimum commitment to the Fall 2023 semester and option to continue

 - Responding in a timely manner to scheduling requests